varabyte/kobweb/frontend/silk-icons-lucide/README.md

 ## Icon Naming Convention

-Li icon names are converted to PascalCase function names with the `Li` prefix:
+Lucide icon names are converted to PascalCase function names with the `Li` prefix:

 - `camera` → `LiCamera()`
 - `arrow-down` → `LiArrowDown()`